Grilled Jalapeño Poppers

 These spicy little jalapeño poppers are quick to cook, making them a nice appetizer to serve as you wait for your entrée to finish grilling.
 The creamy and cheesy filling tempers the heat of the jalapeños, but if you’d like to make them a little milder, mini bell peppers or poblano peppers would work just as well.

-6 ounces cream cheese
+- 6 ounces cream cheese

-3 slices cooked bacon, crumbled
+- 3 slices bacon cooked, crumbled

-1/2 cup shredded cheddar cheese
+- 1/2 cup cheddar cheese shredded

-2 green onions, chopped
+- 2 green onions chopped

-1 teaspoon smoked paprika
+- 1 teaspoon smoked paprika

-1/2 teaspoon chili powder
+- 1/2 teaspoon chili powder

-1/3 cup panko-style breadcrumbs
+- 1/3 cup panko-style breadcrumbs

-18 jalapeño peppers
+- 18 jalapeño peppers

-Vegetable or canola oil, for brushing the peppers
+- Vegetable or canola oil for brushing the peppers

-Blend the cream cheese, bacon, cheddar cheese, green onions, smoked paprika and chili powder in a food processor or blender until fully combined.
+- Blend the cream cheese, bacon, cheddar cheese, green onions, smoked paprika and chili powder in a food processor or blender until fully combined.
 The mixture won’t be completely smooth.

-Slice the tops off the peppers and scoop out the ribs and seeds.
+- Slice the tops off the peppers and scoop out the ribs and seeds.

-Spread a piece of aluminum foil over the grates of a grill.
+- Spread a piece of aluminum foil over the grates of a grill.
 Heat the grill to medium-high.